 Cost optimisation is a business focused, continuous discipline to drive spending and cost reduction, while maximising business value

 Digital transformation is picking up speed.
 It’s driving IT organisations to rethink their strategies and focus more on customer engagement and disruptive business models.
 As IT organisations review their strategies, they need to optimise inefficient processes and reduce burdensome costs.
 On the other hand, enterprises are looking to IT organisations to drive business growth and transformation.
-Gartner predicts by the end of 2019, at least 75 percent of the enterprises should be able to reduce their annual infrastructure and operations run costs by 25 percent or more through scrutinising every asset.
+Gartner predicted that in the next few years, at least 75 percent of the enterprises should be able to reduce their annual infrastructure and operations run costs by 25 percent or more through scrutinising every asset.
 Reducing annual infrastructure and operations run costs is a start but cost optimisation is not just about reducing expenses, IT organizations need smart new strategies helping them to eliminate waste and improve efficiency.

 Are IT organisations making the most of their existing capacity?

 One of the biggest problems faced by IT organisations is matching supply to demand.
 Too much resource results in wastage, while too little causes frustration for the business and a headache for IT.
 Very often IT organisations do not know how its server capacity is being used.
 The tendency of many IT departments to err on the side of caution by buying more server capacity than is needed means that wastage is at a time when budgets are tight.
 At the same time, some firms run critical applications that cannot be allowed to fail, so too little capacity would prove disastrous.
 In an ideal world, there would be little, or no wastage and capacity would always be enough to meet demand.
 Implementing capacity management tools enables you to help manage capacity more efficiently.

 Adopting capacity management for IT and the business